Changing women’s role in the Spanish society

 Gabriela Uriarte Taberna thinks that it is not only a matter of the company but a matter of society and how they look at working women.

-"In Spain, men are allowed to take paternity leave for ten weeks, but they rarely do.
-Only 0,1 of the men percent take paternity leave," says Gabriela.
+"In Spain, men are allowed to take paternity leave for ten weeks, but they rarely do," says Gabriela.

 When Marta had children, the company gave her the opportunity to work more flexible hours.